hero_stateforests

 AgForMaturehardwood

-The Tennessee Division of Forestry began intensively managing state forests in the early 1970s with the goals of regenerating hardwood stands (oak, hickory, maple, etc.) every 80 years and pine stands (predominantly loblolly pine) every 60 years.
+The Tennessee Department of Agriculture Division of Forestry began intensively managing State Forests in the early 1970s with the goals of regenerating hardwood stands (oak, hickory, maple, etc.) every 80 years and pine stands (predominantly loblolly pine) every 60 years.
 While the plan was scientifically sound, complete implementation did not occur and resulted in forest stands that are now skewed to mature or over-mature age classes on average.
-That simply means that on individual forests, too many stands already exceed 80 and 60 years old for hardwoods and pine respectively and too few stands are in age classes less than 80 and 60.
-It is important to have a diverse mix of age classes on any given forest to ensure the health, productivity and sustainability of that forest.
+That simply means that on individual forests, too many stands already exceed 80 and 60 years old for hardwoods and pine respectively, and too few stands are in younger age classes.
+It is important to have a diverse mix of age classes on any given forest to ensure the health, productivity, and sustainability of that forest.

-After more than a year in planning, the Division has developed and adopted a new forest regeneration plan that is designed to over time create healthier individual forests as well as a healthier system of forests.
-The plan is aptly known as Plan 2020: Harvest Plan for Sustainable Forests.
-The foundation of this new plan is the same as the plan developed in the 1970s, which was to regenerate hardwoods at 80 years and pine at 60 years.
-Another guiding principle incorporated into this new plan deals with the impact on volume of annual growth.
+After more than a year of discussion and research, the Division developed and adopted a new forest regeneration plan designed to create healthier individual forests and a healthier forest system.
+The foundation for Plan 2020: Harvest Plan for Sustainable State Forests is the same as the plan developed in the 1970s-- to regenerate hardwoods at 80 years and pine at 60 years.
+Another guiding principle incorporated into this new plan addresses the impact on volume of annual growth.
 Trees, like most living things, grow.
 The Division is able to determine how much the forests grow each year through continuous inventories.
-In recent years, the Division harvested about 50 percent of the forest’s annual growth system wide.
-When this new plan is implemented more timber will be harvested with a cap on removals at 70 percent of annual growth.
+In recent years, the Division harvested about 50% of the forest’s annual growth system wide.
+When this new plan is implemented, more timber will be harvested with a cap on removals at 70% of annual growth.
 This means that less volume will be cut than grows every year, yet the harvest rate will result in more age class diversification by creating younger stands.

-Plan 2020 was implemented on July 1, 2012 with confidence that generations of Tennesseans to come will enjoy the many benefits afforded them by healthy, productive publicly-owned forests.
+Plan 2020 was implemented July 1, 2012 with confidence that generations of Tennesseans to come will enjoy the many benefits afforded them by healthy, productive, publicly-owned forests.

 Program Resources